 Today, agencies across the country are using these systems for everything from simple process automation to surveillance and fraud detection.
-Scholar Virginia Eubanks calls this growing network of government surveillance and AI a "digital poorhouse": a nationwide web of microphones, cameras, fingerprint scanners, algorithms, and assessments that disproportionately target low-income communities.58 First built to cut agency costs in the face of greater demand for public services, AI vendors have woven their systems throughout government and support everything from education and public health to housing, welfare, and the criminal justice system.
-59
+Scholar Virginia Eubanks calls this growing network of government surveillance and AI a "digital poorhouse": a nationwide web of microphones, cameras, fingerprint scanners, algorithms, and assessments that disproportionately target lowincome communities.58 First built to cut agency costs in the face of greater demand for public services, AI vendors have woven their systems throughout government and support everything from education and public health to housing, welfare, and the criminal justice system.59

 Outsourcing and automating government programs is not the only way for state agencies to meet the needs of their residents.
-Rather, it is the latest in a growing effort by politicians and lobbyists to privatize public functions.
-Agencies can-and do-successfully oversee government programs without relying on private companies and Al systems.
-Since 1995, for example, Oregon's Department of Human Services, Aging & People with Disability (APD) has used its own network of digital systems to successfully administer long-term care services under Medicare and Medicaid.
-Agencies to meet the needs of their residents.
+Rather, it is the latest in a growing effort by politicians and lobbyists to privatize public functions.60 Agencies can-and do successfully oversee government programs without relying on private companies and AI systems.
+Since 1995, for example, Oregon's Department of Human Services, Aging & People with Disability (APD) has used its own network of digital systems to successfully administer long-term care services under Medicare and Medicaid.61